Is your child a sore loser?

 A few weeks later my in-laws came to stay and guess what?
 We played crazy golf.
 And this time, she played ‘by the rules,’ keeping score for everyone.
 She came last, and she didn’t care!
 She’d learnt to lose graciously by learning what it felt like to win.

-If you need help with a turning a sore loser into a team player, you can book in for a free consultation with me here, click here to book your call.
+If you need help with a turning a sore loser into a team player, let’s chat.
+You can schedule a complimentary, no-obligation call.
+You can do that by clicking right here.